Pascal-So/StreamGraph/sgLanguage.md

 ### Special nodes

-One goal of the streamgraph language is to abstract the interaction with unnamed pipes, inputs, outputs, etc. away, in favor of representing the pure flow of the data.
+One goal of the streamgraph language is to abstract the interaction with named pipes, inputs, outputs, etc. away, in favor of representing the pure flow of the data.
 This means (at least in my interpretation), that the language should inherently be hostile to side effects.
 Since the nodes run arbitrary shell commands, we can't stop them, but we can call side effects bad streamgraph coding style.
 The script should have one or multiple inputs and a single output that do all the file system interaction.
 If the thing you want to achieve cannot be modelled within these constraints, don't use streamgraph for this project (one exception might be interaction with a database).

 All input and output will therefore be happening though some special nodes, that don't access the file system directly, the sg core will do the file system accessing.
 This has the advantage, that the code can be reused if the filenames change, without adjusting some string constants in the script.